-The Mokopane Vanadium Project is a key part of Bushveld Minerals’ vanadium strategy.
-The project is located on the central portion of the Northern limb of the Bushveld Complex, the second largest host of vanadium resources in the world.
-The project is in the Mokopane District of Limpopo Province, approximately 65km west of Polokwane.
-The project includes one of the world’s largest primary vanadium resources as well as high in-situ (1.4 per cent) and in-concentrate (1.75 per cent) V2O5 grades.
+Mokopane is located on the central portion of the Northern limb of the Bushveld Complex, which hosts the second-largest vanadium resource in the world.
+The project is in the Mokopane District of Limpopo Province, approximately 65 km west of the provincial capital, Polokwane.
+The project includes one of the world’s largest primary vanadium resources and a weighted average grade of 1.41% V2O5 in situ and 1.75% V2O5 in magnetite.

 Geology & Resources

 A Pre-Feasibility Study (“PFS”) on the Mokopane Vanadium Project was completed and published in January 2016.
-The PFS was premised on only the MML resource being mined and processed through a primary salt roast and leach process to produce over 99 per cent purity V2O5.
+The PFS was premised on only the MML resource being mined and processed through a primary salt roast and leach process to produce over 99% purity V2O5.

 The project economics are attractive as presented in the table below.